 - Played straight with Cyborg however, who he wishes to recruit as a protege.
 Cyborg scoffs at the idea.

-- Subverted with Darkseid; their clash quotes show that Darkseid considers Brainiac to be this, but Brainiac doesn't share the sentiment.
+- Double subverted with Darkseid; their clash quotes show that Darkseid considers Brainiac to be this, but Brainiac doesn't share the sentiment.
 Though Darkseid's ending shows that he saw Brainiac as nothing more than an "errant intellect" when compared to a god's power.
-He Omega-beams the Coluan to prevent a Kill Steal as he saw Superman as his and his alone to kill.
+The Lord of Apokolips Omega-beams the Coluan to prevent a Kill Steal as he saw Superman as his and his alone to kill.

 - You Are Better Than You Think You Are: A villainous example.
 He says this about Cyborg, feeling that his humanity holds him back from reaching his full potential.
 And he proves this by incarnating his digital self in the form of Grid.
 Cyborg thinks otherwise.